blackdreamer15/azubi-tmp-p2-ci-cd-docker/front-end/README.md

 # Albert Web

-Web Portal Interface for the Albert system.
+Web Portal Interface for the Azubi Africa system.